Lowrey "Holiday" model LS

 One intermittent pedal, and several intermittent tab switches

-Despite that all of the key and tab-switch contacts are "self-cleaning" (in that the moving spring wipes across the fixed contacts), one pedal and several stop tabs were intermittent.
+Despite that all of the key and tab-switch contacts are "self-cleaning" (in that the moving spring wipes across the fixed contacts during normal travel, cleaning them), one pedal and several stop tabs were intermittent.
 I tried multiple techniques for fixing the stop tabs, and found two fairly good methods: either spraying Electrosolve on the closed contacts and then exercising, or soaking a paper slip (ideally a somewhat stiff and not-so-fibrous kind of paper) in isopropyl alcohol, inserting it in the open contact, then closing the contact and working back and forth.

 The B pedal was trickier.
 Even after the most rigorous contact cleaning imaginable, it was still unreliable.
-I finally realized that this was a matter of mechanics rather than cleanliness: the spring was losing physical contact with the middle (B+) post near the end of the pedal's travel due to insufficient tension of the spring.
-Look at the above right image, which shows the high C switch on the left, and the problematic B on the right.
+I finally realized that it was a problem of positioning, rather than of cleanliness: the spring was losing physical contact with the middle (B+) post near the end of the pedal's travel due to insufficient spring tension.
+Look at the above-right image, which shows the high C switch on the left, and the problematic B on the right.
 The C spring has slightly more space between its turns, indicating higher tension.
 I even plucked the springs and heard that the B would not give a nice "ping" due to its looseness, while the others made such sounds.
 So, I simply desoldered the B spring at the top, stretched it a few turns, and resoldered it.
 This fixed the problem.

 Occasionally, the pedal division would become intermittently quiet, or die completely

-This problem appeared in early 2020, and turned out to be caused by dirty contacts in the pedal relay, which is used to cancel all unpressed pedal tones during a pedal-press, and also to key the pedal control tube, the latter function being the faulty one.
-Pedal relays are present only on Lowrey's early spinets (prior to ~1960); instruments that have one will exhibit "burbling" when pressing multiple pedals at once, which is normal.
+This problem appeared in early 2020, and turned out to be caused by dirty contacts in the pedal relay, which is used to cancel the tones of all unpressed pedals during a pedal-press, and also to key the pedal control tube, the latter function being the faulty one.
+Pedal relays are found only on Lowrey's early spinets (prior to ~1960); models that use one will normally exhibit "burbling" when pressing multiple pedals at once.
 Anyway, in the LS, the pedal relay is the most physically difficult part to access in the whole organ, since it is mounted deep inside underneath the wooden rack holding the amplifier/power-supply chassis.
-However, once it was brought out from within (using a 7/16" socket driver to remove the two nuts), it was a piece of cake to disassemble, and very interesting in its construction.
+However, once it was brought out from within (using a 7/16" socket driver to remove the two nuts), it was a piece of cake to disassemble, and really interesting in its construction.
 From the outside, it looks like a large cylindrical metal can with a nice rounded edge along the top:

-Removing this outer cover reveals that the inside is lined with thick yellow foam, still in excellent shape except the small portion exposed to air surrounding the wires.
-The foam's purpose is to reduce the relay's noise, which is just barely audible at low volume levels.
-The relay itself is a circular type, very similar to the relay used for manual sustain (as will be discussed later).
+Removing this outer cover reveals that the inside is lined with yellow foam, still in excellent shape except the small portion exposed to air surrounding the wires.
+The foam's purpose is to dampen the relay's noise, which is just barely audible at low volume levels.
+The relay itself is a circular type, constructed in the same way as the relay used for turning on and off manual sustain (to be be discussed later).
 What a beautiful vintage part!

 This type of relay is also as easy to disassemble as it is beautiful; removing just two nuts, the cover comes off, revealing all of the contacts.
 There are two decks.
 The lower deck is used for cancelling the sound of unpressed pedals, and has 16 contacts, 13 of which go to the individual "offs" (i.e. the normally closed throws of the pedal switches), while the last 3 go to ground.
 When energized, the relay's coil pulls down the saucer-like metal discs onto their respective decks, shorting all of the deck's contacts together.
 The upper deck has eight contacts, yet acts as a simple SPST switch.
 Before I changed it, two contacts were wired to B+, and two to the pedal keying line, leaving four unused.